Growing MICE - Barbados Today

-Located on approximately six acres of land in New Kingston, Jamaica, the AC Hotel by Marriott was officially opened three months ago, providing the perfect spot for business travellers.
+Located on approximately six acres of land in New Kingston, Jamaica, the AC Hotel by Marriott has officially opened three months ago, providing the perfect spot for business travelers.

 But it goes beyond that.
 The 219-room accommodation boasts of being the first of its kind on the island to offer stay over guests and walk-ins a lounge experience and ample meeting space for both the fast-paced and more relaxed business executives.